 Management consultants typically work with clients on short-term projects.
-The projects could be anything from helping restructure a client’s financial system (or General Ledger) to developing strategy for the Chief Financial Officer.
+The projects could be anything from helping restructure a client’s financial system (or General Ledger) to developing strategy for the Chief Financial Officer in high dollar fields like the energy sector.
 The projects will typically be a few months long before the Management Consultant changes to another client and is exposed to all new challenges.

 |A management consulting career typically starts with a Big 4 firm, or one of the more niche firms like BCG, Bain, or McKinsey.
 New consultants will work all over the world for the firm, moving anywhere that clients need smart people with an understanding of accounting basics

 |Private companies often hire straight from the Big 4 for their own internal management consulting teams.
 These teams help develop corporate strategy and run key projects for big businesses like those within the energy sector.
 They often have excellent upward opportunities and can work anywhere in the business

 |Small management consulting firms are becoming more and more common, as they allow consultants to better balance life and work while still doing interesting projects for leading clients

 |It is possible to start an independent management consulting career, although you’ll first need to get experience with an established firm.
 Being independent allows you more control over your schedule and clients and, if you’re successful, more money into your pocket

 If you are interested in learning more about a management consulting career head on over to our college search section and find the school that’s right for you.[/vc_column_text][/vc_column][/vc_row]